 Just when you thought the Thai script was confusing, the Japanese comes in with 3 different types of writing scripts that are in use today.
 These are Kanji, Hiragana, and Katakana.
 Some are used more than others but each plays an important role in the language.

 While Kanji uses symbolic characters, Hiragana and Katakana are phonetic.
 This means that each character corresponds to a sound.
 The majority of words can be written in any of the scripts too, with different effects.

 Kanji (漢字) is actually derived from the Chinese script.
 This means that many Japanese words of Chinese origin are generally written in Kanji.
 Most nouns, personal and place names, and verbs use this script, making it the most common.

 Hiragana (平仮名) is widely regarded as the native Japanese alphabet that is commonly used for Japanese words.
 Grammatical elements such as particles and inflections also use this style.

-Katakana (片仮名), however, was developed primarily as a way to write foreign words and loans words from other languages.
+Katakana (片仮名), however, was developed primarily as a way to write foreign words and loan words from other languages.
 Through transliteration, it makes these words more compatible with typical Japanese pronunciation amongst other things.

 Honorific systems are very common in Asia.
 It is a system that dictates how one person should communicate with another based on their social standing.
 Even the way you greet others will change.
-This is generally based on age, but also on backgrounds, position and familiarity.
+This is generally based on age, but also on backgrounds, position, and familiarity.

 For Japanese, there are a number of ways to display politeness and formality through vocabulary.
 This includes prefixes to words to make them more polite or adding a suffix when addressing someone to indicate respect.
 There is a clear distinction between colloquial and formal speech.